-This is a 14-day programme for vets, nurses and students of veterinary and nursing degrees, designed to give practical and hands on training.
+This is a 12 day programme for vets, nurses and students of veterinary and nursing degrees, designed to give practical and hands on training.
 It is RACE accredited for 40 hours.
 You will learn a wide range of wildlife veterinary medicine concepts and practical skills.
 A combination of real life cases and lectures from experts in the field will give you the best learning opportunity to progress your career or studies in a group of up to 12 participants.

 Live, breathe and work in the African bush